Dasia olivacea

-Dasia olivacea, the olive dasia or olive tree skink, is a species of skink native to Southeast Asia.
+Dasia olivacea, the olive dasia or olive tree skink, is a semi-arboreal species of skink lizard native to Southeast Asia.

 Distribution

-Dasia olivacea is found south of approximately 15° north in Southeast Asia, including parts of Myanmar, Thailand, Viet Nam, Laos, Malaysia and Singapore as well as throughout the island of Borneo, on Java and nearby Indonesian islands, and the Indian Andaman and Nicobar Islands.
-It is known from a single locality in Cambodia.
-The northernmost locality for D. olivacea is the Sakaerat Environmental Research Station in the Nakhon Ratchasima Province of eastern Thailand.
+Dasia olivacea is found south of approximately 15° north in Southeast Asia, including parts of Laos, Malaysia, Myanmar, Thailand, Singapore, Vietnam, throughout the island of Borneo (Sarawak, Kalimantan, Brunei), the Indonesian islands of Bali, Java and Sumatra (among others), as well as India's Andaman and Nicobar Islands.

+The species is originally known from a single locality in Cambodia.
+The northernmost extreme for D. olivacea is possibly the Sakaerat Environmental Research Station in the Nakhon Ratchasima Province of eastern Thailand.

 Ecology and conservation

 Dasia olivacea lives almost exclusively in trees, only rarely descending to nest or to move between trees.
 Eggs may be laid more than once per year, in clutches of up to 14 eggs; incubation lasts 69 days.
 Because it is very widespread and ecologically flexible, D. olivacea is considered to be a species of Least Concern on the IUCN Red List.